Call now in confidence immediate help & advice 24/7

 As a result, we do our best to make the admissions process as simple and stress-free as possible.

-Understanding what to expect from your first day can also help you to feel more confident about your decision to enter rehab.
+Understanding what to expect from your first day can also help you to feel more confident about your decision to enter drug and alcohol rehab.

-Once you arrive you will be greeted by a member of our team and will begin the admissions process.
+Once you arrive at your chosen drug and alcohol rehab in Plymouth or near Plymouth, you will be greeted by a member of the drug and alcohol rehab team and will begin the admissions process.

-A physician will perform several physical and mental examinations to determine the severity of your addiction and understand any underlying factors that may impact your recovery.
+A physician will perform several physical and mental examinations to determine the severity of your addiction and understand any underlying factors that may impact your drug or alcohol rehab recovery.

-They may diagnose you with a co-occurring mental health disorder and prescribe any necessary medications to help you through the withdrawal process, if applicable.
+They may be able to diagnose you with a co-occurring mental health disorder as well as prescribe any necessary medications to help you through the drug or alcohol withdrawal process, if applicable.

 Once they have formed an objective view of your addiction and general physical and mental health, they will be able to design a personalised treatment plan for you.